Arjailer/arjailer.github.io/grind/index.md

 <strong>Windows SmartScreen</strong><br />
 <sub>Note that due to the costs involved the Grind installer is unsigned, and therefore running the installer will probably trigger <strong>Windows SmartScreen</strong>.</sub><br />
 <sub>Depending how Windows is configured you may have to click <strong>More Info</strong> then <strong>Run Anyway</strong> to start the installer, or it may block the installer entirely.</sub><br />
-<sub>If this happens you can either try the zip version, or you can unblock the installer by running the following command in PowerShell:</sub><br />
+<sub>If this happens you can unblock the installer by running the following command in PowerShell:</sub><br />
 <code>Unblock-File "$((New-Object -ComObject Shell.Application).NameSpace('shell:Downloads').Self.Path)\Grind.Setup.exe"</code>

 <strong>Updating with older versions</strong><br />